 Singapore is a proud nation of foodies and eating (and the perennial quest for good eats) is a pastime that is beyond compare.
 Once you get a taste of all the yummy eats on offer in this island nation, perhaps you will finally understand why.

-If you are new to Singapore, the local food here is a blend of Asian cultures, spices and flavours, and the best places to sample them are in the food courts and hawker centres that are spread out across the country.
+If you are new to this city, the local food here is a blend of Asian cultures, spices and flavours, and the best places to sample them are in the food courts and hawker centres that are spread out across the country.

 It was a painful task—and virtually an impossible one—to list only five must-try items in this article.
 So let’s be clear; this list is far from exhaustive!
 Nevertheless, we persevered and narrowed it down to these few top contenders that we are sure will leave your mouth watering and you asking, “More, please?”